Heroes of the Storm: Gameplay

-Heroes of the Storm revolves around online 5-versus-5 matches, operated through online gaming service Battle.net, with an average game duration of roughly 20 minutes.
-In every match, players work together as a team to achieve the ultimate victory condition of destroying the opposing team's main structure, the "Core", before enemy team does the same.
-To reach the Core, at least one line of defensive structures, known as "forts" and "keeps", needs to be destroyed.
-Players can use the assistance of mercenary camps, battleground bosses, and a small group of computer-controlled units, called "minions", to assault the enemy more efficiently.
-Minions periodically spawn throughout the game in groups, marching along the lanes toward the enemy base.
-There are currently 15 battlegrounds available to play, each of which has different metagame and secondary objectives to secure.
-Completing these secondary objectives can give your team massive advantages, typically through pushing power.
+Heroes of the Storm revolves around 5-versus-5 battles, hosted on Blizzard's online gaming service, Battle.net, with an average match duration of approximately 20 minutes.
+In each match, players work together as a team to achieve the ultimate victory condition: destroying the opposing team's main structure, known as the "Core", before enemy team does the same.
+To reach the Core, players must first break through at least one lane of defensive structures, which include "forts" and "keeps."
+To aid in this effort, teams can secure the assistance of mercenary camps, powerful battleground bosses, and waves of computer-controlled units called "minions."
+Minions periodically spawn in groups and march along designated lanes toward the enemy base, engaging any opposition along the way.

+There are currently 15 battlegrounds, each with its own distinct metagame and secondary objectives Completing these objectives grants substantial advantages, often by requiring teams to contest key locations or engage in direct confrontations, ultimately increasing their ability to push through enemy defenses more effectively.

-In all game modes, each player controls one of the 90 playable characters (as of November 2020), called "heroes", with each having a unique design, strengths, and weaknesses.
+In all game modes, each player controls one of the 90 playable characters (as of March 2025), called "heroes", with each having a unique design, strengths, and weaknesses.
 Heroes are divided into six separate roles: tank, bruiser, ranged assassin, melee assassin, healer, and support.
-Initially, no heroes are permanently available for use; however, players may choose from a list of heroes that are free to use from a weekly rotation.
-By using the in-game currency, called "Gold", or through microtransactions, they can gain permanent access to a hero.
+Players can purchase permanent access to heroes using the in-game currency, called "Gold," or through microtransactions.
+Additionally, there is always a free hero rotation available each week, allowing players to try out different heroes without cost.